revellved/HTB/StartingPoint/meow/README.md

 <h1 align="center">MEOW</h1>

-<q text-align="right">NOTE: Do not forget to make sure that you downloaded the config file for connecting via vpn (I use openvpn) and connected to it.
-The file can be downloaded by clicking on the corresponding button in the top panel while being on the app.hackthebox.com domain.</q>
+> Do not forget to make sure that you downloaded the config file for connecting via vpn and connected to it.

 <h2 align="center">STEPS</h2>